Cain’s rash decisions and behavior destroy any hope of spiritual renewal or pathway.

 *Thought to be an “X” or cross mark, or the last letter of the Hebrew alphabet.

 The second curse, God’s presence will avoid him, cements the idea that Cain’s character fits the pagan world he discovers in Nod—a world of uneven prospects, though not necessarily a world yet filled with violence or war.
-Severe separation or loss leaves a vacuum in circumstance, as all men and women have experienced, the emptiness all men seek to avoid.
-This separation was initiated by wrath and violence and we will find that Cain’s void is filled with the same—suffering Cain trudges on.
+As all men and women have experienced, severe separation or loss leaves a vacuum in circumstance, and is an emptiness all men seek to avoid.
+Cain’s separation was initiated by wrath and violence, and we will find that Cain’s void will be filled with the same—suffering Cain trudges on.

 I hope you have enjoyed Cain’s continuing story.
 Comments are welcome.